Month 12, Day 7, Monday 12:45 p.m.

 It wasn’t the first time Sebastien had heard Aberrant sirens.
-However, this prior experience did nothing to calm her, as the sound only brought back memories she would rather have forgotten.
-She looked around for signs of chaos and destruction, but other than panicking students and the faculty moving to direct them all to safety, saw nothing.
+However, the prior experience did nothing to calm her, as the sound only brought back memories she would rather have forgotten.
+She looked around for signs of chaos and destruction, but saw only panicking students and the faculty directing them all to safety.

 Clutching her school satchel in one hand and her Conduit in the other, she joined the congregating students in the central atrium of the library.
 The whole ground floor of the building was filled.